apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 Next, you need to install [Homebrew](http://brew.sh/), a convenient software manager that makes it easier to manage and update your software packages.

 {% hint style="tip" %}
-Anything `formatted like this` is meant to be run at the terminal prompt.
+**Note:** Throughout the tutorials, anything `formatted like this` is meant to be run at the terminal prompt.
 Basic familiarity with the terminal is very helpful for node and Apostrophe development.
 {% endhint %}